rochus-keller/EbnfStudio/README.md

 1. Run make; after a couple of seconds you will find the executable in the tmp subdirectory.

 Alternatively you can open EbnfStudio.pro using QtCreator and build it there.

+Alternatively you can use LeanQt and BUSY to build EbnfStudio from scratch with no other dependency than a C++98 compiler.
+To do so, execute the first three steps above, then continue here:

+1. Download https://github.com/rochus-keller/LeanQt/archive/refs/heads/master.zip and unpack it to the BUILD_DIR; rename the resulting directory to "LeanQt".
+1. Download https://github.com/rochus-keller/BUSY/archive/refs/heads/master.zip and unpack it to the BUILD_DIR; rename the resulting directory to "build".
+1. Open a command line in the "build" directory and type `cc *.c -O2 -lm -o lua` or `cl /O2 /MD /Fe:lua.exe *.c` depending on whether you are on a Unix or Windows machine; wait a few seconds until the Lua executable is built.
+1. Now type `./lua build.lua ../EbnfStudio` (or `lua build.lua ../EbnfStudio` on Windows); wait until the executable is built; you find it in the output subdirectory.

 NOTE: there seems to be an issue on x86-64 bit systems when optimization is on; if you encounter this issue please reduce optimization level.